IaroslavElistratov/triton-autodiff/kernel_agent/README.md

 - --openai-model: only used by openai (defaults to gpt-5-mini)
 - --context: used by triton; ignored by torch/vllm/openai
 - --reasoning-effort: used by Harmony local backends (triton/torch/vllm); ignored by openai
-- Always used: --file-path, --mode, --max-iters, --patience_perf_stop, --patience_parity_restore, --min-rel-impr
+- Always used: --file-path, --max-iters, --patience_perf_stop, --patience_parity_restore, --min-rel-impr, --min-sim, --topk